Banastre Tarleton: Return to England

-Banastre Tarleton returned to England a hero: a triumphant veteran wounded in his country's service.
-On his arrival "[in] Liverpool in 1782 after legendary exploits in the American war of independence, the church bells rang out and he was feted by admirers."
+Banastre Tarleton was hailed as a hero, on his return to "Liverpool in 1782 after legendary exploits in the American war of independence, the church bells rang out and he was feted by admirers."
 Knight expands on this:

 Most British senior officers returned to England after the war to severe criticism from their compatriots ...
 [They] received varying degrees of blame and censure for the loss of the American colonies.
 But Tarleton was almost unique in attracting no such rebuke. ... he was received home with universal acclaim, being feted at court and becoming an intimate friend to two future kings, George Prince of Wales and William Duke of Clarence ...

-Images everywhere
+Portraiture

 Tarleton sat for portraits by three leading artists in London: Reynolds, Gainsborough, and Cosway.
-Contrary to claims of Tarleton’s vanity, he did not pay to have them painted.